zangue/lightest/README.md

 ###Why?
 Just for fun and learning.
-I'm a big fan of [Slim](http://www.slimframework.com/) and I was just curious to see how writing a similar tool can be done and how much I would need for it.
+I'm a big fan of [Slim](http://www.slimframework.com/) and I was just curious to see how writing a similar tool can be done and how much time I would need for it.

 ###How to use
 Just like [Slim](http://www.slimframework.com/) if you are familiar with it.